 Dude, this truck is freaking gnarly!
 It’s so incredibly loud.

-The 4Runner body was not designed to contain the sound level that a supercharged V8 pushes out.
-It’s so loud and aggressive you can literally feel the sound in your body.
+The 4Runner body was not designed to contain the sound level a supercharged V8 produces.
+It’s so loud and aggressive that you can literally feel the sound in your body.
 It’s pretty great.
 My eyes were wide open for about an hour straight.
 I was just in pure awe of what Jason has created.
-It’s like an evil villain and Jason started drinking some beers, had a few too many, and the T40R was created.
+It’s like an evil villain, and Jason started drinking some beers, had a few too many, and the T40R was created.
 This thing is a straight monster!

 The skill it takes to extract an entire ECU, all the wiring harnesses, and the engine from a Tundra, and then swap all that over to a body that’s 20% smaller – all while making it look factory on the inside… is crazy impressive.
 This dude can seriously build a 4Runner.

-Picture Credit: Most of these photos were shot and edited by RSG Metalworks employees and fellow Toyota owners; David Todd aka @TrailboundT4R, and Ryan Strate aka @RyanStratePhoto.
-Both of these guys are a pillar part of the RSG family and it shouldnt go unoticed.
+Picture Credit: Most of these photos were shot and edited by RSG Metalworks employees and fellow Toyota owners, David Todd, aka @TrailboundT4R, and Ryan Strate, aka @RyanStratePhoto.
+Both of these guys are pillars of the RSG family, and it shouldn’t go unnoticed.

 We Found Some Time

 Jason and his team at RSG Offroad run a pretty successful Off-road service and installation shop in Lakewood, CO.
-They specialize in pretty much everything offroad; parts, sales, service, suspension installs, tire/wheel mount and balance, body mount chops, custom fabrication, switch wiring, lightbar wiring, armor installs, and much more.
-If you’re located in or around Colorado and need a dependable and reliable shop, look up RSG Offroad.
+They specialize in pretty much everything off-road: parts, sales, service, suspension installs, tire/wheel mount and balance, body mount chops, custom fabrication, switch wiring, lightbar wiring, armor installs, and much more.
+If you’re in or around Colorado and need a dependable, reliable shop, look up RSG Offroad.

 We spent the day with Jason and his crew while I waited for Jade (our 2016 TEP pictured above) to get shipped in from California.
-It was really cool to get to see both of the RSG shops and I was honestly incredibly impressed with what Jason has built.
+It was really cool to see both RSG shops, and I was honestly incredibly impressed with what Jason has built.
 From his 6-bay service and installation shop with a parts showroom (RSG Offroad) to a full-blown team of fabricators in another (RSG Metalworks) – Jason has built quite the brand.

-While we’re talking about the brands, you might be asking yourself what’s the difference between RSG Offroad and RSG Metalworks?
-RSG Offroad is their service and installation shop with a parts showroom and RSG Metalworks is the company that produces all their branded armor; rock sliders, skid plates, etc.
+While we’re talking about the brands, you might be asking yourself what the difference is between RSG Offroad and RSG Metalworks.
+RSG Offroad is their service and installation shop with a parts showroom, and RSG Metalworks produces all their branded armor: rock sliders, skid plates, etc.

 Without any more, let’s jump in.